 BBC World Business News and BBC World Business Report 11 December 2012: EU Unitary Patent and Unified Patent Court

-Jonathan Exell will be featured tonight on the BBC's World Business News and World Business Report.
-Jonathan will be discussing the effect of the European Parliament's approval earlier today of the Unitary Patent and Unified Patent Court.
+Jonathan Exell was featured tonight on the BBC's World Business News and World Business Report.
+Jonathan discussed the effect of the European Parliament's approval earlier today of the Unitary Patent and Unified Patent Court.